Radiofrequency Ablation for Low Back Pain in Flowood, MS

 Some additional conditions radiofrequency ablation can be used to treat include cancer pain, facial pain as a result of trigeminal neuralgia, heart rhythm problems, tumors, and pain in the back, neck, and knee.

 By using radio waves to produce heat, radiofrequency ablation targets diseased tissue.
 Applied radiofrequency damage nerves, which prevents the brain from receiving pain signals and relieves the pain.

 A small hollow needle is inserted into the pain-causing nerve during radiofrequency ablation.
 In order to send the radio waves to the targeted nerve, an electrode is inserted into the top of the needle.
 As a result of the heat, a lesion is formed on the nerve that blocks pain signals from reaching the brain.
 During a radiofrequency ablation procedure, no healthy nerves are damaged nearby.

 Radiofrequency ablation is available at Jackson Pain Center.
-We serve patients from Jackson MS, Pearl MS, Ridgeland MS, Clinton MS, Byram MS, Richland MS, Florence MS, Madison MS, and Fondren MS.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
+Contact us for more information.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS, and surrounding areas.

 Additional Services You May Need

 ▸ Occipital Nerve Block